roadrunner-server/docs/README.md

 - And more 😉

-If you have a feature request in mind, you can check out [Github issues](https://github.com/roadrunner-server/roadrunner/issues) page.
+If you have a feature request in mind, you can check out [GitHub issues](https://github.com/roadrunner-server/roadrunner/issues) page.
 Here you'll find a list of open feature requests.
-The RoadRunner community is active and responsive, so feel free to join the discussion on our [Discord channel](https://discord.gg/spiralphp) or [contribute](./contributing.md) to the project.
+The RoadRunner community is active and responsive, so feel free to join the discussion on our [Discord channel](https://discord.gg/spiralphp) or [contribute](intro/contributing.md) to the project.

 <a href="https://discord.gg/spiralphp"><img src="https://img.shields.io/badge/discord-chat-magenta.svg"></a>